Vilas Associates Award (2017-19)

 His previous book (with Adam Swift), Family Values: The Ethics of Parent-Child Relationships, (Princeton University Press, 2014) is the subject of special issues of the Critical Review of International Social and Political Philosophy, and Law, Ethics and Philosophy

-- PI for a $3.5 million grant from the Spencer Foundation to found the Center for Ethics and Education (link to our webpage: http://ethicsandeducation.wceruw.org/)
+- He’s currently directing the Center for Ethics and Education (link to our webpage: http://ethicsandeducation.wceruw.org/)

 - “Plato on Incorrect and Deceptive Pleasures,” forthcoming in Archiv für Geschichte der Philosophie